savino9/web-start/README.md

 # Web-start
-Essential web files to start a new project:
+## Essential web files to start a new project:
-1. HTML5
+1. **HTML5**
-2. CSS3
+2. **CSS3**
-3. JAVASCRIPT
+3. **JAVASCRIPT**

 ### Adding index.html
-- **METATAG** => _Kate Morris April 13th, 2017_
+**METATAG**
-they're at the top of every page in the header and are therefore the first thing seen; stick to the core minimum.
+> They're at the top of every page in the header and are therefore the first thing seen; stick to the core minimum.
 Don't add meta tags you don't need — they just take up code space.
 The less code you have, the better.
 Think of your page code as a set of step-by-step directions to get somewhere, but for a browser.

+>_Kate Morris April 13th, 2017_

-These are the meta tags that should be on every page, no matter what:
+These are the meta tags that should be on every page:

 - **Meta content type** – This tag is necessary to declare your character set for the page and should be present on every page.
 ```
 <meta http-equiv="Content-Type" content="text/html; charset=utf-8" />